josevnz/tutorials/docs/MonitoringWithInfluxDB/README.md

           - targets: ['dmaf5.home:9100']
 ```

-I strongly recommend you validate your syntax using `yamllint /etc/promethus/prometheus.yaml`.
+I strongly recommend you validate your basic syntax using `yamllint /etc/promethus/prometheus.yaml`.

-Once the vi editor is open, you can then define the following systemd unit for it:
+Once the favourite editor is open (I use vim), you can then define the following systemd unit for it:

 ```shell
 sudo EDITOR=vi systemctl edit --force --full prometheus.service